dotnet/docs-maui/docs/platform-integration/essentials/web-authenticator.md

 </array>
 ```

-You'll also need to override your `AppDelegate.OpenUrl` and `AppDelegate.ContinueUserActivity` methods in the `AppDelegate.cs` file to use the essentials call first:
+You'll also need to override your `AppDelegate.OpenUrl` and `AppDelegate.ContinueUserActivity` methods in the `AppDelegate.cs` file to use the Essentials call first:

 ```csharp
 public override bool OpenUrl(UIApplication app, NSUrl url, NSDictionary options)